jonathan-vella/architecting-for-success/105-Well Architected/wds/03-Developing a prioritized list of recommendations/01_assessing_priorities.md

 **Summary**

 In this exercise, participants refined their ideas, identifying the most urgent and actionable solutions, while also considering the long-term plan for the customer's architecture.

+In the next exercise you will prepare for your customer conversation by first translating your recommendations into one or more solution architecture diagrams.